EvidentSecurity/esp-sdk-ruby/docs/OrganizationsApi.md

 id = 56 # Integer | Organization ID

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  subscription, custom_signatures, external_accounts, sub_organizations, teams, users, compliance_standards, integrations See Including Objects for more information.
   name: "name_example", # String | Name of the organization
-  require_mfa: true, # BOOLEAN | Whether or not users for this organization are required to enable Multi Factor Authentication
+  require_mfa: true # BOOLEAN | Whether or not users for this organization are required to enable Multi Factor Authentication }
-  include: "include_example" # String | Related objects that can be included in the response:  subscription, custom_signatures, external_accounts, sub_organizations, teams, users, compliance_standards, integrations See Including Objects for more information.
-}

 begin